garrandall/popular-music-data/tracks/rich-as-hell-youngboy-never-broke-again.md

-Catch you wrestling in your section with that Wesson, you slumped I got bro on top, ain't tell through a message, we come We hang guns with them drums, Draco sounding like a bomb Yeah, you talk that shit, I'm with it, hmm
+Catch you wrestling in your section with that Wesson, you slumped I got bro on top, ain't tell through a message, we come We hang guns with them drums, Draco sounding like a bomb Yeah, you talk that shit, I'm with it, hm
 Watch how quick I whip it
 I go Shmurda with them glizzies
 I got murder on my tension